sagifogel/Proptics/docs/src/main/mdoc/an-optics/a-traversal.md

 title: ATraversal
 ---

-`ATraversal` is similar to a <a href="/Proptics/docs/optics/traversal" target="_blank">Traversal</a>, but has different internal encodings, it is used to focus on zero, one, or many values. `ATraversal` is usually used for collections like `List`, `Map`, `Array`.
+`ATraversal` is similar to a [Traversal](../optics/traversal.md), but has different internal encodings, it is used to focus on zero, one, or many values. `ATraversal` is usually used for collections like `List`, `Map`, `Array`.

  ## ATraversal internal encoding